WelSimLLC/welsim.github.io/collections/_posts/2025-04-11-finite-element-analysis-of-plastic-deformation-using-welsim.md

 ---

-Plastic deformation refers to the process in which a structure, under a certain external force, experiences stress beyond the yield limit, transitioning from elastic deformation to plastic deformation.
-This entire process is also referred to as elastoplastic deformation.
-Plastic deformation is commonly seen in industrial applications, such as forming of various metal sheet and die-casting of automobile bodies.
-Besides, in many working conditions, engineers aim to avoid plastic deformation in structures to prevent material failure.
+Plastic deformation refers to the process in which a structure experiences external stress beyond its yield limit, transitioning from elastic deformation to plastic deformation.
+This process is also referred to as elastoplastic deformation.
+Plastic deformation is commonly seen in industrial applications, such as the formation of various sheet metal and die casting of automobile bodies.
+In a professional engineering context, engineers aim to avoid plastic deformation in structures to prevent material failure.
 As a result, plastic analysis is very common in structural finite element analysis.
 The general-purpose engineering simulation software WELSIM already supports plastic analysis.
-This article gives a brief overview of the plastic analysis features in the current version from a practical software usage perspective.
+This article gives an overview of the plastic analysis features in the current version from a practical software usage perspective.
 <p align="center">
   <img src="\assets\blog\20250411\welsim_material_plasiticity_casting.jpg" alt="welsim_material_plasiticity_casting" />
 </p>

-From a computational point of view, plastic deformation is a nonlinear process in a material's constitutive relationship.
-Therefore, the software must have capabilities for solving nonlinear problems.
+From a computational standpoint, plastic deformation is a nonlinear process in a material's constitutive relationship.
+Therefore, the software must have the capabilities to solve nonlinear problems.
 WELSIM uses FrontISTR as its implicit solver and OpenRadioss as its explicit solver.
 Users can also use other solvers such as CalculiX and Elmer, which will be covered in future articles.
-This article focuses on using the FrontISTR and OpenRadioss solvers.
+This article focuses on the FrontISTR and OpenRadioss solvers.

-Because most of the complexity in plastic deformation lies in the material behavior, considerable effort is required for material data input and editing.
+Most of the complexity in plastic deformation lies in the material behavior.
+Therefore, considerable effort is required for the material data input and editing.
 With the diversity of plastic models, the front-end interface also needs to be robust.
 WELSIM provides a user-friendly material editor and a fully consistent, free standalone material software called MatEditor.
 Currently, 25 plastic-related and 12 creep-related material properties are supported.
 Each property has its own parameters and editing method.
 <p align="center">
   <img src="\assets\blog\20250411\welsim_material_build_plasticity.png" alt="welsim_material_build_plasticity" />
 </p>